jalik/js-schema/README.md

 Ok, here is the most important part, the validation.
 You have defined your schemas and now you want to check data, let see how to do that.
+The following code shows how to validate a user structure, note how it's easy to do a validation in cascade just by passing a schema in the type of a field (phones, address and friends).

 ```js
 import Schema from '@jalik/schema';